RegCoding/emotionsin_ai_mcp/README.md

-# Emotionin.ai – MCP Server (Open Source)
+# Emotionsin.ai – MCP Server (Open Source)

-Welcome to the **Emotionin.ai MCP Server** — an open-source foundational MCP (Model Context Protocol) server designed to give every Emotionin.ai user the ability to integrate **emotional profiles** into any LLM-driven chatbot or AI agent.
+Welcome to the **Emotionsin.ai MCP Server** — an open-source foundational MCP (Model Context Protocol) server designed to give every Emotionsin.ai user the ability to integrate **emotional profiles** into any LLM-driven chatbot or AI agent.

 This repository provides a lightweight, extensible server that exposes:

-- A **user-specific Emotionin.ai emotional profile**
+- A **user-specific Emotionsin.ai emotional profile**
 - A framework to **add custom MCP tools** for personality shaping, immersive interactions, and context-adaptive AI behaviors

 The goal: enable developers and creators to build **deeply personalized, emotionally intelligent conversational agents** using a fully open, modular, and MIT-licensed MCP server.